 Problem 1: How to Fix Household Appliances: Gas oven won’t heat

 Unplug the oven, lift out the burner cover and remove the screws that secure the igniter.

 Disconnect the terminals and plug in a new igniter.
 Reinstall it.
 Tuck the wires back down and attach the igniter with screws.

-Solutions for how to fix it If your gas oven won’t heat, first look for simple problems.
+If your gas oven won’t heat, first look for simple problems.
 Make sure the oven is plugged in and there’s power to it.
 If the oven light won’t come on, check the receptacle for power.
 Our repair pro tells us he often “repairs” an oven by plugging it in or flipping a circuit breaker.
 He still has to charge for the service call.
 Ouch!
 If you have an older oven with a mechanical rather than a digital clock, check to make sure you haven’t bumped it off the manual setting.
 This will keep it from coming on immediately.
 If these solutions don’t work, check the lighting mechanisms before calling a repair service.

 There are three different mechanisms for lighting the burners in gas ovens:

 1. Pilot lights.
 A pilot light oven has a small flame (pilot light) that must remain lit to ignite the burner.
 You can identify a pilot light oven by looking at the burner assembly, usually visible through the broiler drawer opening.
 You’ll see a gas tube with a “thermocouple” mounted near its tip.
 The thermocouple is a small cylinder with a thin copper tube leading to it.
 If your pilot light is out, refer to your stove manual for lighting instructions, or call the local gas company.
 Few ovens now have pilot lights, and we won’t cover repairs here.